smlaming/Roomate-Finder/README.md

 ## Fun Festures
 The aspects of our site we are particularly proud of:

-* Users are given a list of canidates we think would be good before making their final choice (as opposed to seeing every canidate possible, and having to comb throu lots of unnecessary results.)
+* Users are given a list of canidates we think would be good before making their final choice (as opposed to seeing every canidate possible, and having to comb through lots of unnecessary results.)
+* Can create callendar event directly within the site, so personal informatoin such as phone numbers don't have to be exposed
+* Users can change their profile at any time for any reason, and a new list of matches will automatically be displayed

 ## Authors